-Bruins Wrap: Top Line Stays Hot In Boston’s 4-2 Win Vs. Maple Leafs
+NESN

 The Maple Leafs wouldn’t go away quietly, however, and tied things back up at 2-2 on the power play when Zdeno Chara went off for tripping.
 Alexander Kerfoot scored the unassisted tally with a snipe from the slot with 7:06 left to play in the second.

-Boston had the man advantage in the final four minutes when Morgan Reilly was whistled for tripping, but was unable to capitalize and went into the second intermission tied at 2-2.
+Boston had the man advantage in the final four minutes when Morgan Rielly was whistled for tripping, but was unable to capitalize and went into the second intermission tied at 2-2.

 The B’s again had the shot advantage over the Maple Leafs with a 13-2 edge.